sankeer28/ASE-Alert/README.md

 - [ ] Handle edge cases where cameras are not detected
 - [ ] Optimize performance for faster camera data processing

+## Test Mode: Enable to spoof location by clicking anywhere on map
 ## How It Works

 The application fetches ASE location data from the City of Toronto's Open Data portal and displays the locations on a map.
 It uses an [api](https://github.com/sankeer28/toronto-street-api) I created to return streetname given coordinates.
 If user is in range o the camera and on the same street, user is alerted.
 If a vehicle is detected by the ASE system travelling in excess of the posted speed limit, the registered owner of the vehicle will receive a violation notice regardless of who was driving.
 The total payable amount is determined by Ontario Regulation 355/22 under the Highway Traffic Act and includes a Set Fine, victim fund component, and a provincial licence plate access fee.
 No demerit points will be issued by the Ministry of Transportation and no one’s driving record will be impacted.